 I grew up in a super high conflict household.
-Anger was my sword and resentment was a shield
+Anger was my sword and resentment was a shield.

 I started as a victim, moved to anger.
 Next to Blame- deflection of responsibility.
 That fed festering resentment.
-I discovered the power of anger and resentment
+I discovered the power of anger and resentment.

 It felt safer than being a victim.
-Resentment, blame, and anger became a habit
+Resentment, blame, and anger became a habit.

 What I know now that wish I had known then was that resentment leads to high blood pressure and loss of sleep.
 After a while, your body does not know it has rested.
 It also can lead to stomach pain, neck pain, headaches.

 Additionally, the constant release of adrenaline and cortisol/hormonal imbalance can lead to immune system breakdown, heart stress, and more.

 In my story, it served for a while as armor that both protected me and kept others away.
-What I really wanted was safety, love, to be at peace with myself
+What I really wanted was safety, love, to be at peace with myself.

 Resentment is grounded in judgment.
 We cannot judge outside without judging inside…..

-Even if you never did exactly what they did, there is a part of you that could- we are all human
+Even if you never did exactly what they did, there is a part of you that could- we are all human.

 I have bad news for you, If you can spot it, you got it.